 Preventing Chipped Paint on Cars

-Wash your car regularly (using mild soap) to remove dirt, oil, grease, and harmful chemicals that can eat away at your car’s paint.
-Always dry your car after washing.
+- Wash your car correctly and often.
+Use mild soap and soft sponges to remove the dirt, oil, grease, and harmful chemicals that can eat away at your car’s paint.
+Keep the sponge wet when scrubbing, as a dry sponge can create “micro” scratches than can grow into bigger ones.
+Thoroughly dry your car with a chamois after washing.
 Letting it air dry softens the paint and allows water spots to collect, which can eventually lead to rust.

-Park your car in a garage or other covered area.
-If that’s not possible, using a car cover helps protect your car from sun exposure and other types of weather that could erode the integrity of the paint.
-Parking in the shade is a good option, but not underneath trees that drop sticky materials that are really bad for car paint.
+- Park your car in a garage or other covered area.
+If covered parking isn’t available, use a car cover to protect against sun exposure and other types of weather that could erode the integrity of the paint.
+Parking in the shade is a good alternative.
+But never park underneath trees that can drop rough objects like pine cones or sticky materials that are really bad for car paint.

 - Wax your car once a month.
 A fresh coat of wax is your car paint’s best friend.
 Car wax comes in two basic types: carnauba and synthetic.
 Carnauba wax is made from the leaves of a Brazilian palm tree, and produces a glossy, protective finish on your car.
 Synthetic wax is made from chemicals and comes in liquid or spray form.
 It is cheaper and easier to work with than carnauba, and some have a higher melting point, making them good for hot climates.
 But they don’t provide the same shine of carnauba wax.